pasoevi/innfin/doc/innfin.md

 - Max health points
 - Health point regeneration
 - How big weapons you can carry
-- How how much damage you deal if you hit the target.
+- How much damage you deal if you hit the target.
 Weapon-related skills use this skill to calculate the final damage value.

-## Intelligence
+## Intelligence ##

 Primarily, intelligence is memory and learning.
 Intelligence
 determines: